-UPDATE, August 25: NTU Foundation now estimates the per-taxpayer burden of the student debt cancellation policy to be $2,500 per taxpayer.
-Our estimates for the cost of cancellation increased, since President Biden added an additional $10,000 in forgiveness (i.e., up to $20,000) for up to 27 million Pell Grant recipients.
-We now estimate the cost of student debt cancellation to be around $400 billion, or roughly $2,500 per taxpayer.
+UPDATE, August 25: NTU Foundation now estimates the per-taxpayer burden of the student debt cancelation policy to be $2,500 per taxpayer.
+Our estimates for the cost of cancelation increased, since President Biden added an additional $10,000 in forgiveness (i.e., up to $20,000) for up to 27 million Pell Grant recipients.
+We now estimate the cost of student debt cancelation to be around $400 billion, or roughly $2,500 per taxpayer.
 Read more here.

-Based on projections from the Penn Wharton Budget Model for the total cost of such cancellation, we estimate President Biden’s plan would cost the average taxpayer over $2,000.
+Based on projections from the Penn Wharton Budget Model for the total cost of such cancelation, we estimate President Biden’s plan would cost the average taxpayer over $2,000.

-The Penn Wharton Budget Model (PWBM) released a policy report on Tuesday that estimated the total cost of $10,000 in debt cancellation for borrowers making less than $125,000 per year would be $329.1 billion over 10 years.
-There were just under 158 million taxpayers in 2019 according to the IRS, meaning that the average cost of debt cancellation is $2,085.59 per taxpayer.
+The Penn Wharton Budget Model (PWBM) released a policy report on Tuesday that estimated the total cost of $10,000 in debt cancelation for borrowers making less than $125,000 per year would be $329.1 billion over 10 years.
+There were just under 158 million taxpayers in 2019 according to the IRS, meaning that the average cost of debt cancelation is $2,085.59 per taxpayer.

 This is not a perfect proxy for cost, however, given the U.S. tax code is progressive and tax burdens are not evenly distributed across households.
 Accounting for the share of taxes paid by low- and middle-income households, we estimate that: